 Unmarried couples who live together as a family unit are often referred

 to as a “non-traditional” couple.
 The reality is that more

 and more people choose to cohabit together as a family and even have children

-Because the state of California does not have “common law marriage” statutes, unmarried-but-living-together couples face a set of legal challenges when
+Because the state of California does not have “common law marriage” statutes, unmarried-but-living-together couples face a set of legal challenges that makes

-Estate planning even more relevant and important for them.
+Estate planning even more relevant and important for them when it comes to:

 (310) 935-0706 or

 Why Is Estate Planning Especially Important for Unmarried Couples?

 There is no “Common Law Marriage” in the State of California.